 In this post, you can learn about the first important step in building a virtual workforce—keep your team remote, but local.

 Hire Your Virtual Workforce in One Locality

 While your virtual workforce will be working remotely from your business location, its members don’t have to be remote from one another.

 There are a couple of ways in which you can hire a team of VAs who can interact with each other face-to-face and perhaps even work together in a shared facility.
 For example, one way is to search for recruits in a specific city or locality.
 Let’s say you plan to source your virtual workforce from the Philippine population.

 Instead of scouring the freelancer job sites and other sources for Filipino VA’s, narrow the search to a specific city in the Philippines.

 Manila, Cebu, and Davao for example, are all populous cities with plenty of VAs seeking new clients.
 Perhaps an even easier alternative though is to hire your virtual workforce through a service provider that employs VAs and manages them within its own facilities.

 Whichever way you go about it, the advantage of hiring people in one location is that they can be close to each other and physically work together, making the new team cohesive and enabling a greater degree of integration into your business.

-When you build a virtual workforce this way, you remove some of the challenges which would exist if all your VAs were scattered around.
+When you build a virtual workforce this way, you remove some of the challenges which would exist if all of your VAs were scattered around.
 Rather than having a remote workforce, you have an offshore team.

-If you assemble a team of freelancers, you can help them to organise themselves to spend at least some of their time working in shared workspaces, or at the very least, getting together in one place to attend project or business meetings that you host online.
+If you assemble a team of freelancers, you can help them to organize themselves to spend at least some of their time working in shared workspaces, or at the very least, getting together in one place to attend project or business meetings that you host online.